 Under OMB Bulletin No. 01-02, auditors are generally required to report whether the agency's financial management systems substantially comply with the Federal financial management systems requirements, applicable Federal accounting standards, and the United States Government Standard General Ledger at the transaction level specified in Federal Financial Management Improvement Act (FFMIA).
-The Accountability of Tax Dollars Act, which requires CSB to prepare and submit audited financial statements to Congress, and the Director of OMB, did not extend to CSB the requirement to comply with ently, we did not test, nor are we reporting on, the CSB's compliance findings and recommendations in this report, no written comments were y officials.
+The Accountability of Tax Dollars Act, which requires CSB to prepare and submit audited financial statements to Congress, and the Director of OMB, did not extend to CSB the requirement to comply with FFMIA.
+Consequently, we did not test, nor are we reporting on, the CSB's compliance with FFMIA.